 The Felt IA Series won the Ironman World Championship five times out of the last six years, which says a lot about the performance of this series.
 The IA | Advanced, Rim Brake is your entry to this very prestigious family.

-The Felt IA | Advanced, Rim Brake | 105 | 2020 (opens in new tab) (retailer link) uses a Shimano 105 R7000 groupset, coupled with an all-carbon aero frame.
-For the 2020 year, Felt introduced the the lighter and stronger Textreme frameset to the entry level model of the series, to everyone's delight.
+The Felt IA | Advanced, Rim Brake | 105 | 2020 uses a Shimano 105 R7000 groupset and an all-carbon aero frame.
+For the 2020 year, Felt introduced the lighter and stronger Textreme frameset to the entry-level model of the series, to everyone's delight.

 The Timemachine 02 frame is hyper-aero and slices through the air: everything is fat and flat to reduce drag on the road.
 The dual-mount seatpost is a nice touch and lets riders customize their riding position in a variety of ways.

-Feel free to go fast on the BMC Timemachine 02 Two: the hidden brake booster tech "increases the brake-lever-pull to caliper-free-stroke ratio", as BMC puts it.
+Feel free to go fast on the BMC Timemachine 02 Two: the hidden brake booster tech "increases the brake-lever-pull to calliper-free-stroke ratio", as BMC puts it.
 The same system allows for the complete disconnection of the cockpit (when paired with electronic shifting options) for travel purposes too.

-I wouldn't put the BMC Timemachine 02 Two in the beginner tri bike category as it is not only it has a rigid carbon setup and therefore provides a firmer ride, but it also mostly caters for more experienced tri riders with barend shifters and stuff like the highly customisable seat post.
+I wouldn't put the BMC Timemachine 02 Two in the beginner tri bike category as it not only has a rigid carbon setup and therefore provides a firmer ride, but it also mostly caters for more experienced tri riders with barend shifters and stuff like the highly customisable seat post.

-How to choose the best triathlon bike
+How to choose the best triathlon bike for you

-Assuming you won't want to break the bank when investing in a new triathlon bike, there will some compromises you will have to make when picking a tt bike.
+Assuming you won't want to break the bank when investing in a new triathlon bike, there will be some compromises you will have to make when picking a tt bike.

 Groupsets you will see most often on time trial bikes are the Shimano 105, the Shimano Ultegra and the Shimano Dura-Ace.
-Of the three, the 105 is the most 'basic' set and the Dura-Ace is the most advanced.
-The 'basic' is in brackets because the 105 is by no means a cheap set and as with all technology, advancements from higher end models cascade down to later year entry-level models, meaning a new Shimano 105 is probably more advanced than a Shimano Ultegra from a few years ago.
+Of the three, the 105 is the most 'basic' set, and the Dura-Ace is the most advanced.
+The 'basic' is in brackets because the 105 is by no means a cheap set, and as with all technology, advancements from higher-end models cascade down to later-year entry-level models, meaning a new Shimano 105 is probably more advanced than a Shimano Ultegra from a few years ago.

 The wheelset is also crucial when deciding on a setup.
 These are made out of many different materials, but you would like something light, like carbon, to make the bike even lighter altogether.